alikellaway/archyve/README.md

 Whether you need to sort files, find duplicates, perform equality checks, or remove unnecessary files, this tool provides the necessary functionalities to streamline your file management tasks.

+Core concepts and explanation:
+- Archyves are wrappers for built in generators that enable the user to loop through directories revursively.
+- To represent each item that the archyve finds, we have Entry objects - these are wrappers for Path objects that enable some useful features like hashing, sorting etc.

 ## Features

 - **Sorting:** Organize your files based on various criteria such as file type, size, date modified, etc.